carla-simulator/carla/Docs/adv_traffic_manager.md

 Nevertheless, the logic of it can be simplified as follows.

-__1. What is the current state?__ First of all, the [ALSM](#ALSM) (Agent Lifecycle & State management) scans the world to keep track of all the vehicles present in it.
-Registered vehicles are kept in the [Vehicle registry](#vehicle-registry), and the position and velocity of all the vehicles is cached in the [Simulation State](#simulation-state) module, so that it can be easily accessed onwards.
+__1. What is the current state?__ First of all, the [ALSM](#ALSM) (Agent Lifecycle & State management) scans the world to keep track of all the vehicles and walkers present in it.
+All the data is retrieved from the server, and passed on to others.
+In such way, calls to the server are isolated in the ALSM, and these information can be easily acessible onwards.
+The [Vehicle registry](#vehicle-registry) contains an array with the registered vehicles, and a list with the rest of vehicles and pedestrians.
+The [Simulation State](#simulation-state) stores in cache the position and velocity and some additional information of all the vehicles and walkers.

 __2. What should each vehicle do?__ The TM has to considerate the current state of the simulation and generate viable commands for all the vehicles in the [Vehicle Registry](#vehicle-registry).
 The calculations for each vehicle are done separatedly.
 These calculations are divided in different [Stages](#stages).
 The [Control loop](#control-loop) makes sure that all the calculations are consistent by creating __synchronization barriers__ in between stages.
 No one moves to the following stage before the calculations for all the vehicles are finished in the current one.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.1 - Where am I going?__ TM vehicles do not have a specific route in mind.
 Choices are made randomly at junctions.
 Having these in mind, the [In Memory map](#in-memory-map) simplifies the map as a grid of waypoints, and the [Localization Stage](#localization-stage) stores a near-future path to follow as a list of waypoints ahead.
 The path of every vehicle will be stored by the [PBVT](#PBVT) element (Path Buffers & Vehicle Tracking), so that these can be easily accessible and modified in future stages.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.2 - Are there any obstacles ahead?__ The [Collision Stage](#collision-stage) considers the path of the vehicle and the vehicles nearby to trigger collision hazards when necessary.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.3 - Can I follow my path?__ Similarly, the [Traffic light Stage](#traffic-light-stage) considers traffic lights, stop and yield signs, and priority rules to modify the path of the vehicle.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.3 - Can I follow my path?__ Similarly, the [Traffic light Stage](#traffic-light-stage) considers traffic lights, stop signs, and priority rules to modify the path of the vehicle.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.4 - How do I move there?__ Finally, the [Motion Planner Stage](#motion-planner-stage) takes the path defined by the previous stages, and calculates the next movement according to it aided by the [PID Controller](#pid-controller).
 This movement is then translated into an actual CARLA command to be applied.

 __3. How are vehicles moved?__ Once the TM has calculated the next command for every vehicle, it is only a matter of applying these.
 All the commands are gathered by the [Command array](#command-array), and sent to the CARLA server in a batch so that they are applied in the same frame.